matteodisabatino/express-prometheus-middleware/README.md

 Since version 3.0.0 the module has got its own [official Grafana dashboard](https://grafana.com/grafana/dashboards/16306).
 Please note that to have information about usage of CPU and RAM, [node_exporter](https://github.com/prometheus/node_exporter) must be used in conjunction.

+Since version 4.0.0 the module supports all existing Node.js versions from 14.0.0.

+Since version 4.1.0 the module supports all existing Node.js versions from 16.0.0.

 The module is write in TypeScript following the [Google TypeScript Style Guide](https://google.github.io/styleguide/tsguide.html).
 If you find something not compliant with, please provide a pull request.

 In general every pull request that will: